-- 5. Defendant AMC Networks makes, uses, sells, and/or offers to sell a computerreadable storage medium or media encoded with one or more computer programs including instructions for effecting the provision of content over a network. - 6.
-Defendant provides the AMC+ application, a streaming platform ("computer-readable storage medium or media encoded with one or more computer programs"), that allows users to watch originals, series, movies, and live TV.
-Further, AMC+ operates as a virtual multichannel video programming distributor (v-MVPD) that provides on-demand video content over the internet ("effecting the provision of content over a network").
+5. Defendant Warner Bros.
+Discovery LLC makes, uses, sells and/or offers to sell a computer-readable storage medium or media encoded with one or more computer programs including instructions for effecting the provision of content over a network.

+6. For example, Defendant provides Max streaming platform ("computer-readable storage medium or media encoded with one or more computer programs"), that allows users to watch movies, series, sports, and games over the internet ("effecting the provision of content over a network").